apache/skywalking/docs/en/setup/service-agent/java-agent/agent-optional-plugins/Logger-plugin.md

 **Notice:**

-When matching multiple packages, the names of different packages should be separated by the comma.
+When matching multiple packages, the names of different packages should be separated by a comma.

 ## level